Wickette/wickettes_blog/README.md

   * [Links and Images](#links)

   ## Ice-Box
-  - removing sidebar and categories
+  - Add side bar, and API for quote of the day
   - adding commenting functionality
   - updating UI/UX
-  - converting to JWT
+  - converting to JWT Authorization

   ## Installation
+  Navigate to https://wickettesblog.herokuapp.com/ to view the website

   ## Usage
+  Create an account and login to create blog posts, and view posts from other users.

   ## Contributions